dbis-ilm/Compiled_UDF_engine/README.md

 ```
 BUILDMODE=RELEASE . build.sh
 ```
-to build the engine in release mode.
+to build the engine and in release mode and set the environment.

 Run tests using
 ```